* U.S.-Germany bond yield spread widens to 202 bps

 This is in contrast to monetary policy prospects in Europe, where the European Central Bank last week said it would only hike rates well after its bond-buying scheme ends, scheduled to run until September 2018 at the very least.

-Money market pricing suggests President Mario Draghi will go his whole eight year tenure at the helm of the European Central Bank without having raised interest rates.
+Money market pricing suggests President Mario Draghi will go his whole eight year tenure at the helm of the European Central Bank without ever having raised interest rates.

 U.S. Treasury yields have fallen sharply this week on speculation on the next Federal Reserve chair and on concerns over an investigation into alleged Russian efforts to affect the 2016 presidential election.